external-mirrors/buffybox/unl0kr/README.md

 # Usage

-A man page is planned to be added with #6.
-For the time being, you can get an overview of available command line options by running unl0kr with the `-h` or `--help` argument.
+Unl0kr includes a man page.
+Additionally, you can get an overview of available command line options by running it with the `-h` or `--help` argument.

 ```
 $ unl0kr --help